0x444454/SIDerurgy/README.md

 ## Question: SID tunes with percussions are tricky.

 Exactly.
-A perfectly emulated modular SID with automatic switches for Ring Modulation and Sync should have no problem.
-However this requires several modules, and RM and S are not yet sent as CC (they will in the next version).
+A perfectly emulated modular SID with automatic switches for Ring Modulation and Sync (RM/S) should have no problem.
+However this requires several modules, and RM/S are not yet sent as CC (they will in the next version).
 Another approach is mapping the percussion channel(s) notes to a drum module, or use comparators to split percussions to different modules.
 You may also program a drum machine to respond to drum notes on the channels (voices) used for SID percussions.
 Experiment.

+## SIDerurgy MIDI implementation chart

+[TBD]

 # LICENSE